Update: Erin Moran’s Autopsy Points To Stage 4 Cancer Complications, Heroin Report Nixed [Opinion]

 Erin Moran’s cause of death was reported as a “suspected heroin overdose” yesterday, according to an unnamed source who spoke with a British publication.
 It was after the Daily Mail reported that they spoke with this “source” that the news of Erin Moran dying from a “suspected heroin overdose” went viral.

 Today, the people closest to Erin say her drug of choice was alcohol.
 This is also what other news reports through the years seem to indicate.
 It looks as if the 56-year-old Happy Days star’s main substance problem was with alcohol.
-On Monday afternoon, the real picture emerged once the autopsy results were released and it is a sad picture of the end of Erin Moran’s life.
+On Monday afternoon, the real picture emerged once the autopsy results were released and it painted a sad picture of the end of Erin Moran’s life.

 Update: The autopsy revealed that Erin Moran “most likely succumbed to complications of stage 4 cancer,” according to Fox News today.
 The autopsy and investigation into Moran’s death was conducted in tandem by the Harrison County Sheriff’s Department and the Harrison County Coroner’s Office.

 While the toxicology report is still pending, there were no illegal substances found with Erin Moran’s body or at her residence, the authorities reported.
 Sheriff Rod Seelye reported the findings of Erin Moran’s autopsy in a statement that was sent to Fox News today.
-Earlier today a report that those closest to Erin refused to believe that it was heroin that ended her life.
-They said it was alcohol
+Earlier today it was reported that those closest to Erin refused to believe that it was heroin that ended her life.
+They said it was alcohol that Erin had problems with, not heroin.

 According to the Hollywood Gossip, at the time of her death, Erin was living in a trailer park known for it’s drug abuse among the residents.
 This may be why people were quick to surmise that Moran died from an overdose of the drug heroin since the substance is so prevalent in her neighborhood.